 The International Baccalaureate Diploma Programme is accepted by universities around the world and is highly regarded.
 It is a rigorous programme that focuses not only on academic performance, but also on students’ personal, ethical and emotional development.
 The programme is studied in Grades 11 and 12 and prepares students very well for the challenges of university.

 Students sit exams for the Diploma Programme in May.
-They are graded from 1 to 7 (7 being the highest) for each of their six subjects.
+They are graded from 1-7 (7 being the highest) for each of their six subjects.
 Additionally, the Theory of Knowledge and Extended Essay are also graded, and together can add up to an additional three points.
 The maximum score one can therefore achieve is 45.
 The pass rate is 24, and anything over 34 is considered very solid.
 When you start researching the subject you want to study, you will see what IB scores universities want.
 For example, if someone wants to read medicine at university, they need to get an IB score in the 40s.
 Architecture would be in the high 30s.

 Because admission to US universities is decided in December or January and the IB examinations do not take place until the following May, places for IB students are often based on their predicted scores.
 The advanced nature of the IB curriculum is such that some US universities will allow IB students to go directly into the second year, thus shortening their degree course significantly.
 The IB High School programme is offered at CIS.